Centre for Religion and Public Life

 Research in the Centre is concerned with contemporary religion in relation to a wide range of current issues, such as gender and sexuality, race and ethnicity, diaspora and globalisation, media, and development.
 The geographical contexts range from the city of Leeds, the UK and Europe, Africa and Asia.
 We have expertise in diverse religious traditions, such as Buddhism, Christianity, Hinduism, Islam, Judaism, Sikhism, and new religious movements.

-Find out more about our events and activities, and work in and around the Centre, in our weblog, Religion in Public.
+Visit our Religion and Public Life blog and read our newsletters to find out more about our events and activities, and work in and around the Centre.

 Research clusters